‘Will you survive?’

 Billy Flynn … Victor

-In the US, Lionsgate released Escape Room on DVD, Digital HD and On Demand October 17, 2017.
+In the US, Lionsgate released Escape Room on DVD, Digital HD and On Demand on October 17, 2017.
 The DVD includes a director’s commentary, deleted scenes, and bloopers.

 The movie has been picked up by Netflix.